JackHowa/reactholiday22/LEARNING-NOTES.md

 Nice, in next, you get a popup for an error too in the bottom right I assume in dev mode.

 Useful site for testing: https://httpstat.us/

+# Day 11

+You can log out more information than just `digest` hash of the error message with useEffect: https://beta.nextjs.org/docs/routing/error-handling#handling-server-errors

+The reset param taken into the error component by default is useful.

+# Day 12